 - The safety of your job

-If your job is relatively safe, let’s say you’re a government worker, then you might not need such a big emergency fund, as the risk of losing your salary temporarily is lower.
-If your job is more at risk, let’s say you’re a UK prime minister, then you may want a larger emergency fund.
+If your job is relatively safe, say a government worker, then you might not need such a large emergency fund.
+It’s basically impossible to get fired from the government.
+If your job is more at risk, say a UK prime minister, then you may want a larger emergency fund.

 - The steadiness of your income

-If you’re self-employed or you rely heavily on commission/bonuses, then setting aside a larger emergency fund might be sensible, in case of a prolonged period of lower income.
+If you’re self-employed or you rely heavily on commission/bonuses, then setting aside a larger emergency fund would be sensible to cover the periods of lower income.

 - Whether you have dependents